+Determining the exact timing of the later insecticide applications (July and August) has proven tricky.
 However, we are making good progress toward developing a temperature-based phenology model to aid in timing management decisions.
 Currently we are using the bloom time of wild grape Vitis riparia as the starting point for the model (called the biofix), but we are researching other approaches including using estimates of emergence of adults from overwintering pupa and using bloom date of cultivated grapes such as Concord.
-The old method recommended a secondgeneration spray for high risk sites at the end of July or early August.
-However, during the 2008 growing season the model, using estimates of degree day requirements, recommended a treatment in early to mid-July.
+The old method recommended a second-generation spray for high risk sites at the end of July or early August.
+But since development of insects (and plants) is primarily driven by temperature, this calendar-based system of timing may miss the second flight by a number of days.
+During the 2008 growing season the temperaturedriven model, using estimates of degree day requirements, recommended a treatment in early to mid-July.
 A similar discrepancy occurred in 2009.
-The difference was even larger in 2010 where temperatures and heat accumulations were well ahead of average (see Fig. 8).
-In our trials damage at the end of the season has been lower or the same in vines treated according to the model compared to the standard timing even though vines were only treated twice compared to three times for timings based on risk assessment protocols.
+The difference was even larger in 2010 and 2012 where temperatures and heat accumulations were well ahead of average.
+In our trials, damage at the end of the season has been lower or the same in vines treated according to the model compared to the standard timing even though vines were only treated twice compared to three times for timings based on risk assessment protocols.

-We have sufficient confidence in the phenology model to make it available to growers via a web-based system (Network for Environment and Weather Applications) system (thanks to Julie Carroll and Tim Weigle for pulling this together).
-This season we have made several changes (thanks to Mike Saunders, Jodi Timer and Andy Muza for helpful input) to better reflect the fairly large amount of variation observed in adult egglaying later in the season as well as to better address very warm growing seasons such as 2010 and 2011.
-The forecast model can be found at the following web site as part of NEWA (http:// newa.cornell.edu/ and look under pest forecasts).
+We have sufficient confidence in the phenology model to make it available to growers via a web-based system (Network for Environment and Weather Applications) system.
+The forecast model can be found at the following web site as part of NEWA (http://newa.cornell.edu/ and look under pest forecasts).
 To use the model, you need to provide a starting point to begin accumulating degree days.
 We have found bloom date of the wild grape V. riparia is a pretty good indicator or biofix.
 The program asks that you provide a date for 50% bloom time of V. riparia.
 If this is hard to come by, the program will estimate it based on historical records.
-Using this date, the model accumulates degree days using the nearest NEWA weather station (you choose the weather station on the web site; several new weather stations in the Lake Erie region will have been added to the system in 2012).
+Using this date, the model accumulates degree days using the nearest NEWA weather station (you choose the weather station on the web site; several new weather stations in New York and surrounding states have been added to the system since 2012).
 At any given date, the model will provide the degree day accumulations from the biofix, a forecast of accumulation over the next several days, and pest management advice based on current accumulations.
 For example, as accumulation gets close to 810 degree days, the program notes that this is approaching the peak of the second GBM generation eggs and you are advised to apply an insecticide at near 810 for a high risk site and to scout for damage for low or intermediate risk sites.
-For the 2012 season the model makes a distinction between insecticides that need to be consumed (e.g. Altacor, Belt, Intrepid) and those that work mostly through contact (e.g. Brigade, Danitol, Bathroid, Sevin).
+The NEWA forecast makes a distinction between insecticides that need to be consumed (e.g. Altacor [chlorantraniliprole], Belt [flubendiamide], Intrepid [methoxyfenozide, not allowed NY on grapes) and those that work mostly through contact (e.g. Brigade, Danitol, Baythroid, Sevin).
 Note that this model is still being worked on and should be used as a guide for making pest management decisions.
-However, I believe it's an improvement over the current calendar-based practice.
+However, it's an improvement over the calendar-based practice.
 If you try using the model this season, please forward feedback (good and bad) to me (gme1@cornell.edu), Juliet Carroll (jec3@cornell.edu), or Tim Weigle (thw4@cornell.edu) to help us improve future versions.